skip to content

 Even though your website’s Contact Us form is working absolutely fine, the third-party mail server that receives and stores the emails is not working correctly.
 Or maybe your website is integrated with Facebook or any other social media, but social media made a change to the rule.

-A 3rd party software that processes credit cards is facing technical difficulties, or the web page on some other website that you linked to your website is broken as that website went through an update.
+A third-party software that processes credit cards is facing technical difficulties, or the web page on some other website that you linked to your website is broken as that website went through an update.
 All these factors may affect your website and can lead to a website crash.

 7. Computer Viruses

-Above are the reasons why you may face a website crash or observe broken links in your website.
-Next is how you can fix the broken links in your website.
+Above are the reasons why you may face a website crash or observe broken links on your website.
+Next is how you can fix the broken links on your website.

 Here are some ways you can use to fix the broken links on your website: